 Halve, peel and thinly slice the onion into half moons.
 Cut the chilli in half lengthways, remove the seeds and finely chop.
 Chop the vine tomato into 2cm chunks.
 Roughly chop the coriander.

 Heat a splash of oil in a large saucepan on medium heat, add the curry powder, tomato and as much chilli as you dare.
 Cook for 1 minute.
-Add the water (amount specified in the ingredient list), vegetable stock pot and coconut milk to the pan.
+Add the water (see ingredients for amount), vegetable stock powder and coconut milk to the pan.
 Rinse the red lentils in a sieve then add to the saucepan.
 Simmer until the lentils are soft, 20 mins.
 Stir occasionally to check the lentils don't catch on the bottom of the pan.

 Separate the onion slices.
 Toss them in the flour with a pinch of salt and a grind of black pepper.
 Heat a splash of oil in a frying pan on high heat.
 Once really hot, fry the onion until coloured and crispy, then transfer to some kitchen paper.